 ALD has an independent Compliance Function with responsibility for the oversight of compliance within the life assurance business.
 ABL, as the other regulated entity within the Group also has a compliance function and a compliance policy.
-The compliance function is responsible for ensuring that the Group complies with all relevant regulatory requirements.
+The compliance function is responsible for ensuring that the Group complies with all relevant regulatory requirements and it maintains oversight of consumer protection risks under a consumer protection risk management framework and conduct risk policy to help ensure that consumers' best interests are protected.
 The Board of ALGL have access to the compliance reports of each subsidiary company.